sohambannerjee8/SwipeListView/README.md

-I have created this project using AndroidStudio.
+This project is based on AndroidStudio.

-Import this project.
+If you want to check the app then

-Run the application in emulator or in phone.
+Import this project and run the application in emulator or in android phone.